Monday, July 27, 2020

 (Today’s Village of Maybrook Board of Trustees Meeting is being held by Conference Call due to the COVID-19 Coronavirus) For the record, this meeting is being recorded and will be posted on the Village of Maybrook website as soon as possible.

-- Next Scheduled Village Board Meeting– Our next Village Board Meeting is scheduled for Monday, June 22 at 7 pm.
+- Next Scheduled Village Board Meeting– Our next Village Board Meeting is scheduled for Monday, August 24th at 7 pm.
 We will keep residents informed of our progress in the hope of resuming regular meetings.
 As of now, we will plan to have the meeting on WebEx.
 Any changes will be posted on the Village of Maybrook website.
-Just a reminder, there is ONE meeting in the month of June, July, and August.
+Just a reminder, there is ONE meeting in the month of August.

 Mayor Dennis Leahy